aleaguiard/ts-node-prisma-jwt-api/README.md

 # ts-node-prisma-jwt-api

-This is a RESTful API project built with TypeScript, Express, Prisma, and JWT for authentication.
-It uses PostgreSQL as the database and Supabase for database management and hosting.
+This is a RESTful API project developed using TypeScript, Express, Prisma, and JWT for authentication.
+It utilizes PostgreSQL for the database, managed by Supabase, and is hosted on Render.

+## Live Demo

+You can access the live API at [https://ts-node-prisma-jwt-api.onrender.com](https://ts-node-prisma-jwt-api.onrender.com).

 ## Description